chees-e/flow/README.md

 # flow
+## **NOTE**: this is a clone of the repository which is originally located on UBC's private github enterprise.
 ### Call Graph Visualization Tool
 ## Introduction
 The call graph visualization tool flow is designed to help users easily visualize the relationship between JavaScript functions and files so users can familiarize themselves with a new code base quickly or find out which part(s) of the program needs optimization.